fandemonium/Protocols/Sequence_analysis/16S_specific.md

 8. decide which samples should be analyzed together and use `mkdir XXX` to put them into different folders

-9. use RDP fungene pipeline to complete the rest:
+9. use RDP fungene pipeline to perform dereplication and sequence alignment:
-    1. make a folderi (outside of `uparse` directory):
+    1. make a folder in (outside of `uparse` directory):
         ```
         mkdir 4_spruce_may312014_16S_ana
         ```